mikelindberg/Cloud-workshops/Lab2.1/README.md

 ### Run solution and verify data
 Start the solution and verify that the simulator is sending messages to
-1. IoT Hub: Look on the IoT Hub Overview page and see ìUsageî
+1. IoT Hub: Look on the IoT Hub Overview page and see ‚ÄúUsage‚Äù
-2. Stream Analytics Job: Look on the Stream Analytics Overview page and see ìMonitoringî there should be events coming in
+2. Stream Analytics Job: Look on the Stream Analytics Overview page and see ‚ÄúMonitoring‚Äù there should be events coming in
 3. Under your storage account go to Blobs, select your container, drill down to the lowest level of the folder structure and verify that there is a payload
 4. Stop the Stream Analytics job